-- New car discount
+- New cars

-Companies Offering the Anti-Lock Brakes Discount
+Companies Offering a Discount for Anti-Lock Brakes

 Frequently Asked Questions

-Q: Is car insurance cheaper with anti-lock brakes?
+Is car insurance cheaper with anti-lock brakes?

-A: Car insurance can end up costing less with an ABS installed.
-Savings usually take the form of discounts from your auto insurer.
-You can also save by having other safety equipment.
-And you may end up in fewer accidents, saving you money, time, and grief.
+Auto insurance can end up costing less if your car has anti-lock brakes.
+Most insurers reward policyholders with a lower premium.
+And you may end up in fewer car accidents, saving you money, time, and grief.

-Q: How do I know if I have anti-lock brakes?
+How do I know if I have anti-lock brakes?

 You’ll usually know if you have anti-lock brakes when you see a light that says “ABS” on your dashboard when turning your key to the “On” or “Power” position.
-You could also look up your car’s model and see if it has an ABS.
+You could also look up your car’s model and see if it has ABS.

-Q: How do I tell my car insurance company I have an ABS?
+How do I tell my car insurance company I have an ABS?

 Your insurer may be able to find out if your car has ABS when you provide your make and model to them.
 You can also try talking to your car insurance provider to learn about its requirements.